hashicorp/terraform-provider-google/website/docs/r/compute_disk.html.markdown

 In addition to the arguments listed above, the following computed attributes are exported:

+* `label_fingerprint` -
+  The fingerprint used for optimistic locking of this resource.
+Used internally during updates.
 * `creation_timestamp` -
   Creation timestamp in RFC3339 text format.
 * `last_attach_timestamp` -